-Appendix C - Code of Ethics
+Appendix C - NSEC Committees Code of Ethics

-- The members of the NSEC committees must conduct themselves in a professional manner with fellow NSEC members, trainers, competitors, Skills/Compétences Canada (SCC) partners/sponsors and the general public - 2.
+- 1. The members of the NSEC committees must conduct themselves in a professional manner with fellow NSEC members, trainers, competitors, Skills/Compétences Canada (SCC) partners/sponsors and the general public - 2.
 Any and all disagreements between members of the committees, judges, trainers, competitors or the public will be treated with the utmost respect and should be discussed in complete confidentiality.
 These discussions will not take place in public or in the presence of anyone who is not involved in the dispute resolution or directly affected by the dispute.
 Any serious matters must be discussed in private during, before or after the competition and should involve the NSEC. - 3.
 The members of the NSEC committees will perform their duties without bias or prejudice. - 4.
 The members of the NSEC committees will not knowingly create an advantage for competitors. - 5.
 The presence of illegal substances during SCC events will not be tolerated. - 6.
-Excessive use of alcohol during SCC events will not be tolerated.
+Excessive use of alcohol and cannabis during SCC events will not be tolerated and must adhere to the federal, applicable provincial/territorial and municipal legislation.
 This includes from the day the NTC member leaves his/her home to the day the NTC returns.
 It does not limit during the event but also includes off times. - 7.
+During an SCC event, the members of the NSEC must adhere to the occupational health and safety legislation of the host province/territory. - 8.
 The members of the NSEC committees shall act with honesty, integrity and openness in all of their dealings as representatives of SCC.
-SCC promotes a working environment that values respect, fairness and integrity. - 8.
+SCC promotes a working environment that values respect, fairness and integrity. - 9.
 The members of the NSEC committees shall not act in any way that knowingly endangers the physical, mental, or emotional health of any competitors or delegates.
-Fair and unbiased evaluation of projects is not considered to be an endangerment to the physical, mental, or emotional health of a competitor regardless of how the competitor may respond to the evaluation.
+Fair and unbiased evaluation of projects is not considered to be an endangerment to the physical, mental, or emotional health of a competitor regardless of how the competitor may respond to the evaluation. - 10.
+The members of the NSEC committees shall abide by the SCNC Competition Rules.

-I, , understand that if the above Code of Ethics is not followed, I may be subject to dismissal as National Secretariat committee member.
+I, I may be subject to dismissal as Natio , understand that if the above Code of Ethics is not followed anal Secretariat committee member.
 Signature: